taroken6/conveyor/quick_docs/schema.rst

       fieldOrder: "" #List of ALL fields on a model in the order that they should be displayed on its own Detail and Index pages, also serves as a fall back if a different model is displaying this model without having specified the order in which the fields should be displayed.
       filterable: bool or func #Whether the given table should be filterable (can be set on field lvl as well)
       sortable: bool or func #Whether the given table should be sortable (can be set on field lvl as well)
+      paginate: bool #if false, deactivates pagination for the model index table
       fields: {
         <fieldName>: {
           components: {